Sam-06060/jarvis-assistant/README.md

 Jarvis is a powerful, extensible, and privacy-focused AI assistant built natively for macOS.
-It combines an ultra-fast local voice engine, on-device biometric security, and a local-first LLM brain to deliver an "Iron Man" style assistant experience.
+It combines an ultra-fast local voice engine, on-device biometric security, and a online-first LLM brain to deliver an "Iron Man" style assistant experience.
 Featuring a robust Python backend and a native Swift UI desktop client connected via a Socket API, Jarvis executes highly complex "Nuclear" skills—from autonomously bootstrapping entire codebases to mimicking physical workflows.
 Your AI, your machine.

 [Quick Start](#installation--quick-start) ·
 [View Architecture](#-system-architecture-flow) ·